Xianjun Dong, PhD

 Jie Yuan, PhD

-Jie Yuan is currently a postdoctoral fellow studying risk factors and biomarkers for Parkinson’s disease.
+Jie Yuan is currently a postdoctoral fellow in Dr. Dong’s lab at the Department of Neurology at BWH and Harvard Medical School, studying risk factors and biomarkers for Parkinson’s disease.
 Jie completed his PhD in computer science at Columbia University working on statistical tools for GWAS analysis, including methods to identify disease subtypes with unique SNP associations (Yuan et al. Nature Genetics, 2018; Yuan et al. PLoS Genetics, 2020).
 He is broadly interested in deep learning and other topics in machine learning and their applications to genomics and epigenetics.
 He is an avid (though amateur) chess player and puzzle solver in his free time.